Kidpower Tips for Families

 Safety in Summer Programs

 For many young people, summer break is a time to participate in fun activities with different people.
-Those activities and people often offer new interests, new friends – and new challenges!
+These often offer new interests, new friends – and new challenges!
 You can:

 - Set up clear safety plans for pick-ups, drop-offs, and getting help.
 Review your clear – and, we recommend, VERY SHORT – list of people the child can go with at pick-up time without checking first.
 Role-play how they will follow your family’s rules about checking first.
 Make sure that they have or know where to find all important phone numbers.